When The Therapist Needs The Help

 My mind began to question how could I (an experienced holistic therapist and medical professional) not have noticed that I was getting sick?
-Awareness is supposed to be my skill!
-How can I possibly offer help to others when I am able to be so oblivious or maybe negligent myself?
+And, how can I possibly offer help to others when I am able to be so unaware myself?

-Whatever our job or role may be there are going to be times when imposter syndrome strikes and it’s almost always due to some sort of bigger personal turmoil.
+Whatever our job or role may be there are going to be times when imposter syndrome takes a hold and it’s almost always due to some sort of bigger personal turmoil.